-- The MFP requires all users to go through a username and password-based authentication process before MFP operations can be performed.
+- When enabled, User Authentication requires all users to go through a username and password-based authentication process before MFP operations can be performed.
 This is true in cases where the user attempts to access MFP functions via the operation panel as well as via a network connection.

 - There are five types of User Authentication:

 - Basic Authentication

 - Windows Authentication

 - LDAP Authentication

 - User Code Authentication

 - Integration Server Authentication

 - As the authentication server, the MFP can be used for Basic Authentication, a Windows NT4.0 server, Windows 2000 server or Server2003 can be used for Windows Authentication, and an LDAP server can be used for LDAP Authentication.
-In addition, when "Integration Server Auth" is selected from the User Authentication menu, the MFP connects to the actual authentication server via an Integration Server (product launch schedule: TBD).
+In addition, when "Integration Server Auth" is selected from the User Authentication menu, the MFP connects to the actual authentication server via an Integration Server.
+In this case, the authentication is performed using the User Authentication functions of ScanRouter V2, ScanRouter Document Server, Web Smart Device Monitor V2 or ScanRouter Web Navigator.

-Note: See "Windows Authentication, LDAP Authentication" and "Integration Server Authentication" figures below.
+Note: See "Windows Authentication, LDAP Authentication" and "Integration Server Authentication" diagrams below.

+- Usernames:

-- Usernames: - Format: US-ASCII, WinLatin1, WinLatin2, WinCyrillic (except 2-byte characters in languages such as Chinese, Japanese, Taiwanese and Korean). - Length: Maximum 32 characters. - Note: Although usernames longer than 32 characters are invalid, the input field will accept up to 128 characters in order to make the 32-character limit more difficult to surmise. - Passwords: - Format: US-ASCII, WinLatin1, WinLatin2, WinCyrillic (except 2-byte characters in languages such as Chinese, Japanese, Taiwanese and Korean). - Length: Maximum 128 characters (general users), 32 characters (administrators). - Before authentication at the MFP operation panel can be performed, uses must be pre-registered in the MFP.
+- Format: US-ASCII, WinLatin1, WinLatin2, WinCyrillic (except 2-byte characters used for display languages such as Chinese, Japanese, Taiwanese and Korean).

+- Length: Maximum 32 characters.

+- Passwords: - Format: US-ASCII, WinLatin1, WinLatin2, WinCyrillic (except 2-byte characters in languages such as Chinese, Japanese, Taiwanese and Korean). - Length: Maximum 128 characters (general users), 32 characters (administrators). - Before authentication at the MFP operation panel can be performed, uses must be pre-registered in the MFP.
 The communication path can be encrypted using SSL, however for environments that do not support SSL protocol, the password itself is encrypted using an encryption key provided by the user.
 To do this, however, the Printer/Scanner option must be installed. - To minimize the impact of brute-force attacks, the MFP will delay sending the authentication results back to the originator in cases where authentication has failed.